docknetwork/sdk/README.md

 **Use the `mainnet` tag of this repo when interacting with mainnet as the `master` branch isn't guaranteed to be mainnet compatible.**

 ## Test and example Configuration
-Configuration variables like websocket endpoint for node `FullNodeEndpoint`, URI for account to pay for extrinsics `TestAccountURI` and keyring type `TestKeyringType` can be set as environment variables (or in an .env file).
+Configuration variables like websocket endpoint for node `FullNodeEndpoint`, URI for the account to pay for extrinsics `TestAccountURI` and keyring type `TestKeyringType` can be set as environment variables (or in an .env file).
 If they are not set, default values as specified in file [test-constants.js](./tests/test-constants.js) are used.
 The scripts read parameters from `.env` file.
 The available parameters are shown in an example env file [env_example](env_example)